digitalbazaar/vc-playground-docs/developers/playgroundfaq.md

 ## Verifiers
-Integrating Verifiers into the CHAPI Playground is next on our agenda, stay tuned for more information on that process as it becomes available.
+Integrating Verifiers into the VC Playground is next on our agenda, stay tuned for more information on that process as it becomes available.